katoid/eslint/README.md

 ## Packages

 ### @katoid/eslint-plugin
-Provides the default needed rules that every Javascript/Typescript proejct needs in the @katoid ecosystem.
+Provides the default needed rules that every Javascript/Typescript project needs in the @katoid ecosystem.